Sour Girl: Charts

-"Sour Girl" was one of STP's biggest hits since the Core and Purple era.
-Billboard ranked "Sour Girl" at #88 on its list of the 100 Best Rock Songs of the 2000s.
+"Sour Girl" was one of STP's biggest hits.
+Billboard ranked "Sour Girl" at No. 88 on its list of the 100 Best Rock Songs of the 2000s.
 The song peaked at number four on the Billboard Mainstream Rock Tracks chart and number three on the Billboard Modern Rock Tracks chart.
 To date, this remains to be the band's only entry on the Hot 100.